David Does Design.

 My dream is continually water my design and UX skill set so it eventually blossums into an user experience design career after laying strong roots in front-end development and coding.

-As a freelance developer I am often doing my own web design based on a client's desires and needs.
+In my freelance projects I am often doing my own web design based on a client's desires and needs.
 Throughout the process I use modern tools like Trello and keep an open feedback loop with the client to make sure my designs meet their needs.

 Seattle By Bike: A mini case study